devzaveri/-nexora-react-native-boilerplate/README.md

 - **Dynamic Project Management**: Add or remove features at any stage of development
 - **Feature-Rich Templates**: Navigation, state management, UI frameworks, and more
+- **Multiple Navigation Support**: Combine stack, tabs, and drawer navigation in a single app
 - **Developer-First Approach**: Optimized for productivity and flexibility with powerful CLI options
 - **Consistent Architecture**: Enforces best practices and maintainable code structure
 - **Typescript & JavaScript Support**: Choose your preferred language during setup or switch later